 Coming from historically religious African American communities, Black atheists are routinely marginalized and stigmatized.
 Although the number of Black religious “nones” is growing, self-identified Black atheists are approximately three percent of the atheist population.
 This reality exemplifies the steep cultural and social hurdles many Black folks in general, and Black women in particular, experience transitioning from religious faith.
 As the founder and president of Black Nonbelievers, Inc. (BN), the only national advocacy organization for Black atheists, Mandisa Thomas is a trailblazer in the secular movement.
 In 2020, Mandisa, writer and activist Ijeoma Oluo, and I received the Harvard Humanist of the Year award.
 Over the past decade, Mandisa has been one of the leading voices in atheist, humanist, and freethought organizing, pushing back against sexist, heteronormative religious dogma and discrimination in communities of color.
 Under Mandisa’s leadership, Black Nonbelievers has actively challenged racist exclusion in predominantly white, Eurocentric secular circles, spearheading unapologetically Black secular initiatives in affiliates across the nation.
-This year, Mandisa and BN are celebrating the tenth anniversary of the organization with a virtual and in-person conference in New Orleans, featuring an array of Black secular speakers and allies.
-The celebration will kick off on January 15th.
+This year, Mandisa and BN celebrated the tenth anniversary of the organization with a virtual and in-person conference in New Orleans, featuring an array of Black secular speakers and allies.

 Sikivu Hutchinson: What inspired you to found BN in 2011?